Last updated: Apr 01, 2018

 2. Offers, prices, concluded agreements

-b.
-All prices are in euros, exclusive of VAT and any other charges if applicable.
+- All prices are in euros, VAT and any other charges if applicable.

-d.
-Mapiq cannot be held to its offers if the Client in all fairness realizes that the quotations contain an obvious mistake or error.
+- Mapiq cannot be held to its offers if the Client in all fairness realises that the quotations contain an obvious mistake or error.

 3. Delivery and transfer of risk of hardware